yahoo/burst/burst-system/src/main/scala/org/burstsys/system/alloy/readme.md

 * Do we support multiple sample store servers?
 * Motif view statement support for alloy store?
 * identifier for common json files?  unique name
-* Current sample store assume master can answer view questions without any support to ask the other "workers".
-Do we add a master->worker API to the skeleton structure to help with this case?
+* Current sample store assume supervisor can answer view questions without any support to ask the other "workers".
+Do we add a supervisor->worker API to the skeleton structure to help with this case?

 ## Configuration